joshholmes/registry/README.md

 The service.connect() call in this example handles all the authentication and realtime communication details and encapsulates these in a session object that you subsequently use to communicate with a Nitrogen service.

 It also starts up a CommandManager for the camera.
-A CommandManager in Nitrogen follows the message stream for the device and react to commands sent to it by typically controlling a device associated with it.
-In this case, we are starting a OpenCVCameraManager and passing in a Nitrogen device for a Raspberry Pi camera.
-This manager will watch for cameraCommand messages and execute them against them against this camera.
+A CommandManager in Nitrogen follows the message stream for the device and reacts to commands sent to it by typically controlling a device associated with it.
+In this case, we are starting a CameraManager and passing in a Nitrogen device for a Raspberry Pi camera.
+This manager will watch for cameraCommand messages and execute them against this camera.

-CommandManager are mixed into a service or device project so that you can choose which commands you want your service and devices to support.
+By including a CommandManager module in your Nitrogen service's package.json, you can mix in the commands you want your service to support.
 The Nitrogen project maintains a set of commands in the [commands](http://github.com/nitrogenjs/commands) project but you are free to define your own and mix them in as well.
 Have a look at the definition of one of these command packages and package.json for the service project for a template for how to do that.

 The sample camera application above can be found in the [camera](https://github.com/nitrogenjs/camera) project.
 This project uses the [Nitrogen client node.js module](http://github.com/nitrogenjs/client) to communicate with the service.
 The documentation for this API is [documented here](http://nitrogen.io/docs/client/index.html).

 Nitrogen also maintains a set of standard schemas to enable cross application / device interoperability.
 See [docs/schema.md](docs/schemas.md).
 You can opt out of schema checking by prepending the message type with an underscore or mix in your own schemas.